-- 1. signed by you and a representative of the school district who has the authority to bind the school district; and - enforceable in any state court of competent jurisdiction (a state court that has authority to hear this type of case) or in a district court of the United States or by the state's educational agency (if your state has another mechanism or procedures that permit parties to seek enforcement of resolution agreements).
+- 1. Signed by you and a representative of the school district who has the authority to bind the school district; and - 2.
+Enforceable in any State court of competent jurisdiction (a State court that has authority to hear this type of case) or in a district court of the United States or by the State Educational Agency, if your State has another mechanism or procedures that permit parties to seek enforcement of resolution agreements.